 New Bedford Education Roundtable

 The New Bedford Education Roundtable is a forum of individuals and organizational representatives concerned about excellence in educational attainment in the New Bedford Public Schools.
 It is hosted by the Community Foundation, and Roundtable members include representatives of 15 business, religious, philanthropic, educational and other community-based organizations.
-The Roundtable recently named Kate Fentress and Bruce Rose as its new co-chairs; Click here for a full press release about the new chairs and other Roundtable activities.
+Craig Dutra and Denise Porche are the Co-chairs.